 It’s yet another mark of Manu Vatuvei’s greatness that he is 70 tries clear of the second-most prolific try-scorer in Warriors history and second on the club’s all-time appearances register while also boasting an outstanding strike-rate across an 14-season career, averaging two tries for every three NRL games played.

 The oft-maligned Warriors stalwart was outstanding in the air, almost unstoppable one-on-one, very tough to run down when in the clear, and had an uncanny knack of getting the ball down in the corner for a big man.

 ‘The Beast’ scored an unprecedented 10 tries in 10 consecutive seasons from 2006-15, including a career-high 20 touchdowns in just 19 games in 2010.
-The equal-10th try-scorer in premiership history – and fourth in the NRL era behind only Billy Slater, Brett Stewart and Nathan Merritt – Vatuvei is also New Zealand’s greatest try-scorer with 22 in 28 Tests at an outstanding 0.79 strike-rate.
+The equal-12th try-scorer in premiership history – and sixth in the NRL era behind only Billy Slater, Brett Morris, Brett Stewart (the only member, Nathan Merritt and Michael Jennings – Vatuvei is also New Zealand’s greatest try-scorer with 22 in 28 Tests at an outstanding 0.79 strike-rate.